 Visiting the inside of King’s College Chapel is also a must-do when visiting Cambridge.
 The immense size and sheer beauty of the interior vaulted ceilings is quite spectacular and visitors are always impressed with the beautiful carvings of the chapel.

 Cambridge University also has a fantastic Botanic Garden which is fee-based, but visitors can spend hours wandering the inside of the garden and popping in and out of the numerous greenhouses.
 The gardens have one of the most extensive collections in all of Europe.

 — Diana, The Elusive Family

-Birmingham City, located in the Midlands of the UK, is just under two hours from London and an excellent place to stop when driving from London to Edinburgh.
+Birmingham, located in the Midlands, is just under two hours from London and an excellent place to stop when driving to Edinburgh.
 It is England’s second-largest city, which underwent a massive expansion during the industrial era of Victorian times.